ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Added <new feature>
    - Fixed a bug (#<linked issue number>) where <bug behavior>.

+   - Fixed a bug ([#399](https://github.com/ExpressionEngine/ExpressionEngine/issues/399)) in the Page's tab where setting a default template forced the Page URI field to be required.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists